-We began writing about the pitfalls of a traditional 60/40 portfolio back before it was trendy.
-We felt so strongly about the topic that we published a white paper in August of 2018.
-Some considered us renegades back then for having the audacity to question what had been the bread and butter strategy that helped millions of investors retire comfortably.
+My colleague, Brandon Langley, and I began writing about the pitfalls of a traditional 60/40 portfolio back before it was trendy.
+He and I felt so strongly about the topic that we published a white paper in August of 2018.
+Some considered us renegades back then for having the audacity to question what had been the bread-and-butter strategy that helped millions of investors retire comfortably.

 But the question is: Will the 60/40 allow the next generation of investors to also retire well?

 Now it’s generally accepted that a 60/40 portfolio leaves much to be desired from a risk and return perspective.
-The appropriate question these days centers around alternative solutions advisors can implement on behalf of their clients.
+Some advisors may be considering alternative solutions they can implement on behalf of their clients.

-With the benefit of a little hindsight and a lot more months of concrete data, we have updated our white paper.
-We think this is more than getting the band back together for the purposes of nostalgia.
+With the benefit of a little hindsight and a lot more months of concrete data, Brandon and I recently updated our white paper.
+He and I think this is more than getting the band back together for the purposes of nostalgia.
 And this is not a victory lap.

 Instead, having access to more data — and within such an extraordinary time in market history — has allowed us to recheck our assertions.
 Despite the historical uniqueness of the current market environment, we found that the problems associated with a 60/40 portfolio remain as relevant now as it was in 2018, if not more so.